 Each time capacity is exhausted,

-doubles its buffer:- Allocate new block (calls
+vectordoubles its buffer:- Allocate new block (calls

-). - Copy all existing elements (cache misses, eviction).
+malloc). - Copy all existing elements (cache misses, eviction).

 - Free old block (metadata hit again).